Toddler development and milestones: your 1 year and 4 month old

-Did you notice your tiny tot go "vroom vroom" with his car?
-You're watching the birth of his imagination!
+Did you notice your 1 year 4 months old tiny tot go "vroom vroom" with his/her toy car?
+You're watching the birth of your little one's imagination!
 This is the next stage of cognitive toddler development.

-His inner life is no longer confined to what he sees in front of his eyes.
-This is the beginning of games, stories, a rich fantasy life, as well as the seeds of creativity and problem solving.
+Your child's inner life is no longer confined to what he/she sees in front of his/her eyes.
+This is the beginning of games, stories, a rich fantasy life, as well as creativity and problem solving.

-1 Year and 4 Month Old Development and Milestones: Is Your Tot on Track?
+1 Year 4 Months Old Development and Milestones: Is Your Tot on Track?

 – Weight: 10.3 kg (22.7 lb)

 - Girls: 45.9 cm (18.1 inches)